Quantum Mpemba effect in parity-time symmetric systems

 \section{Abstract}

 The quantum Mpemba effect (QMPE), an anomalous relaxation phenomenon, has been demonstrated in both closed and open Hermitian quantum systems.
-While prior studies have linked the QMPE to Liouvillian exceptional points--non-Hermitian features emerged at the Liouvillian level, it remains largely elusive whether the QMPE can occur in intrinsic non-Hermitian systems, where non-Hermiticity is inherent at the Hamiltonian level.
-Here, we unequivocally demonstrate the occurrence of QMPE in experimentally realizable parity-time-symmetric qubit systems immersed in a bosonic bath.
-Surprisingly, we find that exceptional points are neither sufficient nor necessary for the QMPE in this context, contrasting previous findings.
-Specifically, we show that the QMPE persists across parameter regimes both near and far from Hamiltonian and Liouvillian exceptional points, but disappears entirely when Hermitian Hamiltonian is restored.
-Owing to the complete suppression of the slowest relaxation mode facilitated by parity-time symmetry, we attribute the observed QMPE to a cooperative effect of remaining relaxation modes.
-We obtain analytical expressions that delineate the parameter regimes supporting the QMPE.
-Our findings not only broaden the scope of the QMPE but also reveal its intricate interplay with non-Hermitian features beyond exceptional points.
+While some studies have linked the QMPE to Liouvillian exceptional points--non-Hermitian features emerged at the Liouvillian level--in open Hermitian quantum systems, it remains largely unexplored whether the QMPE can occur in intrinsic non-Hermitian systems, where non-Hermiticity is inherent at the Hamiltonian level.
+Here, we demonstrate unequivocally the occurrence of QMPE in experimentally realizable parity-time-symmetric qubit systems immersed in a bosonic bath.
+Using established quantifiers for QMPE, we show numerically that the QMPE persists across parameter regimes both near and far from Hamiltonian and Liouvillian exceptional points, but disappears entirely when Hermitian Hamiltonian is restored.
+Interestingly, neither Hamiltonian nor Liouvillian exceptional points demarcate the boundaries of the QMPE regime.
+To complement numerical results, we develop an analytical description based on a long-time approximation of the relaxation dynamics of quantifiers.
+This approach allows us to decipher the number of intersections between two dynamical trajectories of quantifier starting from two initial conditions in the validity regime of the long-time approximation, thereby providing additional information that delineate the parameter regimes supporting the genuine QMPE.
+We further demonstrate the robustness of QMPE against increasing the number of qubits and dephasing effect.
+Our findings not only broaden the scope of the QMPE but also suggest its intricate interplay with non-Hermitian features beyond exceptional points.